cometbft/cometbft/abci/tutorials/abci-v2-forum-app/README.md

    - Can post messages (by submitting transactions)
    - Can view all the message history (querying the blockchain)
-   - Banned if post messages contained curse words (curse words are tracked with vote extensions)
+   - Are banned if they post messages that contain curse words (curse words are tracked with vote extensions)

 ## ABCI 2.0